-When: Ideally, several days before the submission deadline of January 26, 2023, in case you have questions for the CDI team at gs_cdi@usgs.gov.
+When: Ideally, several days before the submission deadline of Wednesday, February 4, 2026, at 5 pm ET, in case you have questions for the CDI team at gs_cdi@usgs.gov.

 Step 5.
-Submit your information and upload your full proposal file and budget file at the submission link that will be provided on the 2023 Proposals SharePoint site.
+Submit your information and upload your full proposal file and budget file using the submission form that will be linked on the 2026 Proposals SharePoint site.